mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/vtune-profiler.rst

          sudo usermod -a -G render $USER

-Profiling an Application from |lp_amr|
+Profiling an Application from Autonomous Mobile Robot
 ======================================

-The example application from |lp_amr| considered for the CPU and GPU profiling is the "Collaborative visual slam with fastmapping enabled" application from the  :doc:`../../tutorials_amr/navigation/collaborative-slam` tutorial.
+The example application from Autonomous Mobile Robot considered for the CPU and GPU profiling is the "Collaborative visual slam with fastmapping enabled" application from the  :doc:`../../tutorials_amr/navigation/collaborative-slam` tutorial.
 The two CPU analyses types considered in this example are ``CPU Hotspots`` analysis and ``CPU Microarchitecture Exploration`` analysis.
 Furthermore, the GPU analysis type considered is ``GPU Offload`` analysis.
 The CPU and GPU profiling are carried out using the ``vtune`` command line tool.
 However, the ``vtune-gui`` tool is later used to visualize and understand the findings.

 CPU Profiling